ElMonarita/Tamagotchi/README.md

 ## ⚠️ Game Over

+The slime dies if :
-Le slime meurt si : - Faim = 100
+- Faim = 100
 - Énergie = 0
 - Humeur = 0
 - Propreté = 0